Skip to main content

 Booking and Practical Details

 De Gustibus is a relatively easy booking by Italian fine-casual standards.
 Given the Michelin recognition and strong local reputation, booking a few days to a week in advance is sensible for weekend tables; weekday availability is likely more open.
 Reservations: Recommended, especially for weekends, a few days' notice should be sufficient in most cases.
 Dress: Smart casual is appropriate for the elegantly styled room.
 Budget: €€, making it one of the more accessible Michelin-recognised experiences in the wider Piedmont region.
 Address: Via Martiri della Libertà, 9, 10023 Chieri TO, Italy.
 For a full picture of what else Chieri has to offer, see our full Chieri restaurants guide, our full Chieri hotels guide, our full Chieri bars guide, our full Chieri wineries guide, and our full Chieri experiences guide.
-If your itinerary includes a more rustic, country-style meal in the Chieri area, Cascina Lautier is worth considering as a daytime alternative.
+If your itinerary includes a more rustic, country-style meal in the Chieri area, Cascina Lautier works as a daytime alternative.

 The Verdict